 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.

 All of Nikko's famous shrines and temples are clustered together in one area, about two kilometers from the Tobu and JR Nikko Stations.
 You can access them by bus (10 minutes, 320 yen one way or 500 yen for a day pass) or on foot in about 30-40 minutes by walking up Nikko's main street.

 Two bus lines can be used to access the shrines and temples:

-Buses in direction of Lake Chuzenji stop at "Shinkyo" and "Nishisando" bus stops along the way, from where the shrines and temples are a 5-10 minute walk.
+Buses in the direction of Lake Chuzenji stop at "Shinkyo" and "Nishisando" bus stops along the way, from where the shrines and temples are a 5-10 minute walk.
 Furthermore, there is the World Heritage Meguri loop bus, that circles around town every 15 minutes and stops a little bit closer to the shrines and temples.
 Get off at the "Omotesando" stop for Toshogu and Rinnoji or the "Taiyuinbyo-Futarasanjinja-mae" stop for the Taiyuinbyo and Futarasan Shrine.